A road through Badlands National Park

 Great Smoky Mountains National Park or just “the Smokies” to pretty much everyone in the south, receives over 12 million visitors a year.
 Nestled in the Blue Ridge Mountains of Tennessee and North Carolina, it’s the most visited park in the country.

-If you are traveling south on interstate 75 and want to avoid the Gatlinburg entrance altogether, then enter at the Wear’s Valley entrance and continue on Little River Gorge Road through “the sinks”, a popular picnic and photography spot.
-Then exit in the picturesque town Townsend to eventually return to the interstate.
+If you’re traveling south on interstate 75 and want to avoid the Gatlinburg entrance altogether, then use the Wear’s Valley entrance and continue on Little River Gorge Road through “the sinks” — a popular picnic and photography spot — exiting through the picturesque town of Townsend to return to the interstate.

-Badlands National Park: a Good National Parks to Visit When You’re Short on Time
+Badlands National Park: a Good National Park to Visit When You’re Short on Time

-Badlands National Park located in South Dakota is another one of the best national parks to visit when you’re short on time.
-It’s conveniently situated right off Interstate 90 at exit 131.
-Badlands is a great stop even if you are on you’re way to somewhere else and don’t have a lot of time.
+If you find yourself in South Dakota, Badlands National Park is another one of the best national parks to visit when you’re short on time.
+It’s conveniently located right of Interstate 90 (exit 131) and makes a nice quick stop even if you’re headed to some of the other attractions in the state.

-After a short hike, stop at the Ben Reifel Visitor Center to watch the park movie and visit the fossil preparation lab to observe paleontologists studying archeological objects found in the park.
-Additionally, the visitor center is an ideal spot to take a break and enjoy a snack at one of the picnic tables in the area.
+Next, stop at the Ben Reifel Visitor Center to watch the park movie and visit the fossil preparation lab where paleontologists study archeological objects found in the park.
+The visitor center is the perfect spot to take a break and enjoy a snack at a picnic table in the area.

-From the visitor center, as you continue on Hwy 240, stop at the Fossil Exhibit trail and the Yellow Mounds Overlook.
-You can then exit the park via Hwy 240 or if you have more time, continue straight on Sagecreek Rim Road for a chance to spot wildlife in the park.
+From the visitor center, as you continue on Highway 240, the Fossil Exhibit trail and the Yellow Mounds Overlook are nice locations to see some of the unique geological formations.
+You can then exit the park via Highway 240 or continue straight on Sagecreek Rim Road for a chance to spot some of the wildlife in the park.

 Joshua Tree National Park

-Located in Southern California – Los Angeles and San Diego are only a couple of hours away.
-Phoenix, Arizona and Las Vegas, Nevada are just a little over three hours.
-Travelers driving either Interstate 10 or 40 can easily get into the park.
+Located in Southern California — Los Angeles and San Diego are only a couple of hours away.
+And Phoenix and Las Vegas are just a little over three hours.
+With entrances on the north and south side, travelers driving either Interstates 10 or 40 can easily access the park.

-For those traveling I-10 in the south, enter at the Cottonwood Springs entrance.
-For a quick stroll and a chance to see wildflowers in season, walk the Bajada Nature Trail.
+For those traveling I-10, south of Joshua Tree, enter at the Cottonwood Springs entrance.
+For a quick walk and a chance to see some of the California wildflowers in season, check out the Bajada Nature Trail just inside the park and stop by the Cottonwood visitor center.

 From I-40, or Route 66, drive through Amboy and enter at the Twenty Nine Palms entrance.
-Skull Rock, Hidden Valley Nature Trail or one of the other many easy hikes to do in Joshua Tree National Park are waiting to be explored.
+Skull Rock, Hidden Valley Nature Trail or one of the other easy hikes to do in Joshua Tree National Park can easily be done in a short amount of time.

-Joshua Tree National Park also conveniently has plenty first come first served camping if you want to break up your trip and spend the night in the park.
-With it’s beautiful sunsets and dark skies, you’ll be wishing you had more time.
+Joshua Tree National Park also conveniently has several first come first served camprounds if you want to break up your trip and spend the night in the park.
+With it’s beautiful sunsets and dark skies, you’ll be wanting to stay longer.

 Theodore Roosevelt National Park

-Because it’s a little off the beaten path, Theodore Roosevelt National Park is a one of those parks that’s a little harder to get to.
-But if you happen to be passing through this area of North Dakota on I-94, the park is easy to get to and get around in once you are there.
+Because it’s a off the beaten path, North Dakota’s Theodore Roosevelt National Park is a one of those parks that’s a little harder to get to.
+But it’s worth the effort if you find yourself anywhere near this area on I-94.
+The park is right there off the interstate and easy to navigate.

-To see a little of the park, the Painted Canyon Visitor Center – open May to October – is located right off exit 32 on I-94.
-Take a break here and check out the exhibits, pick up a souvenir or have a picnic lunch with one of the most beautiful views in the country.
+The Painted Canyon Visitor Center — open May to October — is located at exit 32 on I-94.
+Just the fact they have Teddy Roosevelt’s shirt he was shot in on display is enough reason the go.
+Take a break, check out the exhibits, pick up a souvenir and just start at one of the most beautiful views in the country.

 Gateway Arch National Park